AbhishekReddys07/1.-Network-Monitoring-and-Automated-Response-System-/README.md

-Note: not all the logic and additional functions are integrated with the server.py and Client.py, basically it's a baseline code, please check the below content to get an idea/Overview.
+Note: not all the logic and additional functions are not integrated with the server.py and Client.py, basically it's a baseline code, please check the below content to get an idea/Overview.

 How It Works: